datamade/how-to/deployment/netlify/README.md

    We currently use a shared account because we don't have access to Netlify Teams.
 2. In the console, choose `New site from Git` to configure your app.
 3. Select the `GitHub` provider.
 Netlify will ask you to authenticate with GitHub.
 We use [Business Cat](http://github.com/business-cat) for this purpose.
-Get credentials for Business Cat, authenticate with Netlify, and choose the repo you want to integrate from the dropdown menu.
+Get credentials for Business Cat, [add it as a collaborator](https://github.com/datamade/deploy-a-site/blob/master/Private-dependencies.md) to the repo you want to integrate, authenticate with Netlify, and choose the repo from the dropdown menu.
 4. For the `Branch to deploy` option, select `deploy`.
 If you don't have a `deploy` branch yet, create one off of `main` so that you can verify the Netlify deployment.
 5. For the `Build command` option, input whatever command you use to generate